What does the hammer and sickle mean? In short the hammer and sickle means proletariat solidarity! It is and was a popular symbol to denote communism.

 Contemporary usage of the Hammer and Sickle one post-Soviet world

 We have previously mentioned that North Korea still uses it on their flag and of course you will still see it a lot in places like China, Vietnam, Laos and Cuba.
-It is though also still apparent in a number of former constituent republics of the Russian Federation, as well as on one of our favorite things, and unrecognized country!
+It is though also still apparent in a number of former constituent republics of the Russian Federation, as well as on one of our favorite things, an unrecognized country!

 Transnistria still proudly has a hammer and sickle as well as a number of Lenin busts that are well looked after rather than having been pulled down.
+South Ossetia and Abkhazia are also not against use of the old symbols of the USSR.

 Is the hammer and sickle offensive?